certifi/certifi.io/source/index.rst

 =========================

-Certifi is a carefully curated collection of Root Certificates for verifying domains, hosts, and establishing secure connections via TLS (SSL).
+Certifi is a carefully curated collection of Root Certificates for verifying domains, hosts, and establishing secure connections via TLS (SSL), extracted from the `Requests <http://python-requests.org>`_ project.

 The internet is an untrusted place.
 Every HTTP request you make should have verification on by default.
 This happens every time you access a website with